SivaAdeesh27/AudioClassification-using-UrbanSound8K/README.md

 - **Training and Evaluation**: Code for training the model with support for validation and testing on unseen data.
 - **Feature Extraction**: Techniques for extracting relevant audio features such as Mel-Frequency Cepstral Coefficients (MFCCs).
 - **Visualization**: Tools for visualizing audio data, model performance metrics, and training history.

+## Dataset
+The dataset consists of 10 classes each varying in sound.
+The model is trained using 8200 sound waves.